Scroll down this page for info on topics including the Medicare fee schedule and therapy cap, SGR, PQRS, functional limitation reporting, and more.

 New Year, New Changes

 January 2, 2014: Before adjourning for the holidays at the end of 2013, Congress passed the Pathway for SGR Reform Act of 2013, which took effect January 1, 2014, temporarily preventing a scheduled payment cut for physicians, physical therapists, and other health care professionals from taking effect on January 1, 2014, and extending the therapy cap exceptions process.
-The temporary patch in effect until March 31, 2014, is intended to allow the House and Senate time to finalize legislation that would permanently repeal the flawed SGR formula.
+Subsequently, on April 1, 2014, President Obama signed into law the Protecting Access to Medicare Act of 2014, preventing the payment cut and extending the therapy cap exceptions process until March 31, 2015.
+The temporary patch is intended to allow the House and Senate time to finalize legislation that would permanently repeal the flawed SGR formula.
 In addition, there were a number of changes included in the 2014 Medicare Physician Fee Schedule final rule that affect physical therapist practice and payment for 2014.

 - an extension of the existing 1.0 geographic practice cost index (GPCI) work floor;